Mintbase/mintbase-js/packages/sdk/src/mint/README.md

 It is possible to configure the amount of copies you want to mint through the `amount` field, but currently they will all share the same reference material.

+Usually, you cannot upload without reference or media.
+You can however explicitly disabled this check by passing `noMedia: true` if you wish `metadata.media` to be `null`, or `noReference: true` if you wish `metadata.reference` to be null.

 The nftContactId can be supplied as an argument or through the `TOKEN_CONTRACT` environment variable.

 If you want to mint on a v2 smart contract, please [create metadata](../createMetadata/README.md), then [mint on it](../mintOnMetadata/README.md).